lincolnloop/amygdala/README.md

   }
 ```

-OneToMany relations are the most common, and should be used when you have related data in form of an array.
-In this case, 'children' is the attribute name on the response, and 'messages' is the destination "table" for the array data.
+`OneToMany` relations are the most common, and should be used when you have related data in form of an array.
+In this case, `children` is the attribute name on the response, and `messages` is the destination "table" for the array data.

-##### OneToMany:
+##### foreignKey:

 ```javascript
   'foreignKey': {